Analog Summing Mixer

 Harmonic Distortion - The colour factor

-Many people don’t know this, or they don’t care about proper gain staging, however is the one of the most significant and important part of analog mix procedure.
+Many people don’t know this, or they don’t care about proper gain staging, however it is the one of the most significant and important part of analog mix procedure.

 Advantages over nominal level

-1. Passive summing side
+1. Passive summing side (Active or Passive summing mixer)

 - creates harmonic and non‑harmonic distortion – analog nonlinearities = pleasant distortion